 The two defendants were Fang Kuang, the wife of Chao Fan Xu, one of the bank managers, and Wen Jing Tan, the mother of Mr. Xu.

-The decision is also unusual in that an expert reviewed the bank records of the defendants (but not it seems, of the financial institutions involved in the moving of money), and rather than finding evidence of actual money laundering, such an expert opined that there were mere “patterns of money laundering”, and while the Court admitted evidence from foreign proceedings, it rejected the most competent evidence of all by anti-money laundering experts in the US who deposed as to the matters in the US criminal proceeding.
+The decision is also unusual in that an expert reviewed the bank records of the defendants and rather than finding evidence of money laundering, such an expert opined that there were mere “patterns of money laundering”, and while the Court admitted evidence from foreign proceedings, it rejected the most competent evidence of all by US anti-money laundering experts who deposed as to the matters in the US criminal proceeding.

-The Court found, based on the US conviction (even though it rejected the evidence from American experts that led to the US conviction), that Ms. Xu assisted those who stole from the Bank to launder the funds from the Bank and was therefore liable to the Bank.
+The Court found, based on the US conviction (even though it rejected the evidence from American experts that led to the US conviction), that Ms. Xu assisted those who stole from the Bank to launder the funds from the Bank of China and was therefore liable to the Bank of China.

-With respect to the mother, Ms. Tan, because she was not a party to US prosecution, the Bank had to rely on making its own case for money laundering in British Columbia, rather than rely on the US government evidence in the US prosecution.
-In that respect, it relied upon the opinion of evidence of a pattern of financial transactions that it believed were indicative of money laundering (rather than evidence of actual money laundering).
-There really is no such thing as “patterns of money laundering” except when we are talking about risk patterns that computer systems pick up and detect as indicative of high risk for a certain activity.
+With respect to the mother, Ms. Tan, because she was not a party to US prosecution, the Bank of China had to rely on making its own case for money laundering in British Columbia, rather than rely on the US government evidence in the US prosecution.
+In that respect, it relied upon the opinion of evidence of a pattern of financial transactions that it believed were indicative of money laundering (rather than evidence of money laundering).

-In any event, the Court made interesting observations about money laundering, namely that the “very objective” of money laundering is to make it impossible to trace funds back to its illegitimate source.
+In any event, the Court made interesting observations about money laundering, namely that the objective of money laundering is to make it impossible to trace funds back to its illegitimate source.

 But the objective of money laundering is to convert it from its original source so that the next organization involved in the layer in the movement of that money does not suspect its source, and ergo report it.
 Take for example, washing money by refining at a casino – if its money laundering then there is a predicate offence from whence the funds were tied and so there is no secret as to the source of the funds and neither is there a secret that the funds in this example were laundered at casino because the casino, as with all reporting entities, record and report the transaction.